 Written Reports with A to E grades are issued at the end of Terms 2 and 4.

-At McAuley, we have a specialist educator delivering the curriculum subjects of Physical Education, Music, AUSLAN as our second language and The Arts incorporating Visual & Media Art, Dance and Drama.
+At McAuley, we have a specialist teacher delivering the curriculum subjects of Physical Education, Music, Auslan as our second language and The Arts incorporating Visual & Media Art, Dance and Drama.
 Each year level participates in one lesson per week for each specialty subject.

-Physical Education introduces Reception to Year 2 learners to fundamental movement skills through collaborative games including tennis, soccer, football, basketball, tee-ball, cricket and athletics.
+Physical Education introduces Reception to Year 2 students to fundamental movement skills through collaborative games including tennis, soccer, football, basketball, tee-ball, cricket and athletics.

 Music focuses on the ability to perform and compose music by developing your child's aural and theory skills.
 This includes your child exploring, responding and creating to reach their expressive potential.
 Opportunities are provided to develop listening and practice skills to enhance musicality.